 Umbilical hernias can be asymptomatic or cause pain.
 They can be reducible (able to push back in) or incarcerated (always out).
 Not all umbilical hernias need to be repaired.
-Discuss your umbilical hernia with your surgeon to see if a repair is recommended.
-Most epigastric hernias are very similar to the umbilical hernia, just located a little higher up than the belly button.
+Discuss your umbilical hernia with Dr. Brian Jacob, our internationally recognized surgeon at NYC Hernia, to see if a repair is recommended.
+Most epigastric hernias are similar to umbilical hernias, slightly higher than the belly button.
 Recovery instructions after the repair for epigastric hernias are usually the same as for umbilical hernias.

-- open primary repair
+- Open primary repair

-- open mesh repair (mesh can be placed inside your abdomen, between the muscle and peritoneum, or as an onlay on top of the fascia layer).
+- Open mesh repair (mesh can be placed inside your abdomen, between the muscle and peritoneum, or as an onlay on top of the fascia layer).

-- laparoscopic or robotic mesh repair.
+- Laparoscopic or robotic mesh repair.
 Both of these are considered minimally invasive surgery (MIS) repairs.
 (MIS) repairs can be done with or without defect closure.
-Mesh can be placed intraabdominal or between the peritoneum and muscle.
+Mesh can be placed intra abdominal or between the peritoneum and muscle.
 Suture fixation, tack fixation, or a combination are common.
 Ask your surgeon about the technique and mesh they prefer for your case.

-Recurrences, chronic pain, bowel obstruction, enterotomy, mesh erosion, fistula, seroma, hematoma, and infection.
+Some surgical risks involved with removing an umbilical hernia include recurrences, chronic pain, bowel obstruction, enterotomy, mesh erosion, fistula, seroma, hematoma, and infection.

 You can eat a normal meal for dinner, but should have no food or drink after midnight.

+You will wake up from general anesthesia in the recovery room (unless local anesthesia is used).
+Any immediate discomfort will be managed by the anesthesia and recovery room nursing teams.
 While in the recovery room, you may experience immediate postoperative nausea, pain, dizziness, and fatigue.
 These will all fade quickly.
 If you had general anesthesia, your throat may feel sore for up to 3 days.
-This is from the breathing tube, and can be managed with lozenges or tea with honey.
+This is from the breathing tube and can be managed with lozenges or tea with honey.
 If you did not have general anesthesia, you will not experience this.

-While in the recovery room, the nurses will monitor your vital signs, and eventually get you up from the stretcher into a chair, and then provide you with something light to drink.
+After your procedure, the nurses will monitor your vital signs, and eventually get you up from the stretcher into a chair, and then provide you with something light to drink.
 Within about 2 hours after surgery, you will be able to stand and even walk slowly.

 You may be discharged after being able to void and drink liquids without significant nausea or vomiting, and after being able to walk without any dizziness.
 The average patient is discharged 2-4 hours after the surgery ends (some quicker, some slower).